coolbutuseless/nara/README.md

 `deer` data.

-These frames are consolidated into a single image called a *spritesheet* and `deer_loc` contains the coordiates of 16 sprites within that image.
+These frames are consolidated into a single image called a *spritesheet* and `deer_loc` contains the coordinates of 16 sprites within that image.

 #### Blit the first `deer` frame onto a native raster canvas.